 The Smartwool PhD Ultra Light is made with two different types of fabric: a solidly woven but thin fabric on the front, tops of shoulders, and tops of sleeves, complemented by an airier perforated mesh on the back and undersides of the arms.
 Both of these fabrics are made of a blend of merino wool and polyester, in a ratio of roughly 56% merino and 44% polyester (although this varies slightly for the main fabric versus the mesh).
 This is the only shirt that we tested that includes natural fibers, but unfortunately for the hippies, still has a fair amount of synthetic material.
 The advantage of using wool is that it has interesting moisture management properties, is very durable and elastic, and has anti-odor and UPF protection naturally built in.
 On the other hand, it is not as smooth as 100% polyester and costs a bit more.
 Speaking of polyester, it is necessary to blend these fibers in because as we all know wool has the tendency to shrink mightily when washed, which the polyester protects against, and it also adds some silky softness to the feel.

 When studying the comfort of a running shirt, we paid special attention to three factors: the fit, the fabric, and the seam sewing.
-There is no doubt that this is a comfortable shirt, but in our opinion was not as comfortable as the Patagonia Windchaser, the highest scorer for comfort.
+There is no doubt that this is a comfortable shirt.
 The fit is athletic and slim, and this shirt hugs the body closely.
 We even felt the faintest hint of constriction in the sleeves and shoulders.
 There are a lot of seams on this shirt, and they are all sewn using the flatlock method that keeps protruding fabric to a minimum to reduce rubbing and chafing over time.

 The real story with this shirt is the fabric.
 According to Smartwool, merino wool has the curious attribute of having far thinner individual fibers than "regular" wool, reducing the ability for the ends to stay rigid and poke you, thereby reducing itching sensations.
 While we agree that this shirt feels nothing like a classical wool Christmas sweater, we also didn't think it feels quite as silky soft against the skin as, say, the Under Armour UA Tech.
 We have to admit that the feel of a specific type of fabric is certainly a personal preference, so we didn't penalize too much, but instead awarded 7 out of 10 for comfort.